Workgroup Future technologies photovoltaics

 Cross section of a co-evaporated perovskite layer on a textured silicon substrate.

 Photovoltaics is steadily improving in terms of technology and economics.
 The „Future technologies photovoltaics“ group deliberately focuses on topics that are one step ahead of evolutionary developments of state-of-the-art technologies.
 This way we are developing options that open new opportunities for the future of PV.
 The core research areas of the group are:

 The rapid progress in silicon solar cell technology has resulted in coming close to the theoretically achievable efficiency limit.
 To further reduce the costs of PV systems, an additional increase in solar cell efficiency would be beneficial.
 Tandem solar cells using a silicon bottom cell are a promising candidate to achieve this goal because they combine the maturity of the silicon technology with the potential for higher efficiencies.
 However, the economical requirements on tandem solar cells and modules are high: a tandem module that yields twice as much power as a conventional module may only cost twice as much as well.
-As a consequence, the “Future technologies photovoltaics” group is working on low-cost and epitaxy-free materials to be used in the top-cells.
+As a consequence, the “Future technologies photovoltaics” group is working on scalable processes for the deposition of perovskite for cost-effective tandem solar cells.